PrachetaBA/estimating-prevalence-mcc/README.md

 ### Create final machine-learning model for choosing min-support
 #### Generate training data for min-support model
 1. Generate parameters for min-support training data: Run ``python generate_support_params.py 2`` (The second dataset ``Delta_1`` is used as training data for the min-support model with regularized maxEnt)

 #### Use training data to learn a model that predicts optimal min-support
-2. Run regularized maxent using 10 different values of support for each datum ``python synthetic_support_reg.py $f_n $s_n``(where f_n specifies the file number ranging from 1-2100 and s_n is the support number ranging from 1-10)
+1. Run regularized maxent using 10 different values of support for each datum ``python synthetic_support_reg.py $f_n $s_n``(where f_n specifies the file number ranging from 1-2100 and s_n is the support number ranging from 1-10)
-3. Calculate the Jensen-Shannon distance between the ground-truth distribution and the resulting maxEnt distribution for each datum ``python extract_js.py support_2``
+2. Calculate the Jensen-Shannon distance between the ground-truth distribution and the resulting maxEnt distribution for each datum ``python extract_js.py support_2``
-4. To learn a model that predicts the optimal min-support, for each file number ``$f_n``, we extract the min-support that gives us the mininum Jensen-Shannon distance and use the features of these data points to train the final machine-learning model: ``python learn_optimal_support.py 2``
+3. To learn a model that predicts the optimal min-support, for each file number ``$f_n``, we extract the min-support that gives us the mininum Jensen-Shannon distance and use the features of these data points to train the final machine-learning (ML) model.
+This code generates the scores for all ML models used in the comparison (Linear Regression, Polynomial Regression (degree 2,3,4), Random forest regression (depth 1,2,3), Multi-layer perceptron (layers 2) and Decision tree regression (depth 1,2,3); Table 1 of the Online Supplement) and chooses the model with the highest accuracy as the best predictor (final model):  ``python learn_optimal_support.py 2``
+Note: Alternately, users can train a ML model of their choice on the data generated.

 ### Comparing MaxEnt estimator with maximum-likelihood estimator.
 1. For synthetic dataset ``Delta_2`` (ds_n = 3), we can compare the performance of MaxEnt-MCC with the MLE estimator: ``python maxent_mle.py $f_n`` where f_n ranges from 1-2100.